sercankulcu/sercankulcu.github.io/_memory/2010-05-09-who-were-you-calling.md

 ## Under Who Were You Calling?

 Nothing here needs to be enlarged; it only needs to be held still for a second.
 The emotional charge is in what remains unsolved: the message, the question, the phrase that kept echoing after the moment ended.

-The emotional charge is in what remains unsolved: the message, the question, the phrase that kept echoing after the moment ended.
 The memory does not ask to be important; it only asks not to be erased.